Bronze bust of Dora Bassi 1970 by Alessandro Manzoni

 Description

 Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+There is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-Many styles exist in antique furniture, each with distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

-There are many different styles characterizing antique furniture, but a few are particularly prominent.
-Eclectic furniture reflects the 19th century, especially the Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
 It features significant similarities and references to Roman and Greek ornamentation.